oroszlanolo/text-clock/README.md

 # text-clock
- clock visualization with text in hungarian
+ Clock visualization with text in Hungarian.